lavanyapetchetti/TravelAPI/README.md

 # ControlUp
-This is a node.js repo for Edge DX – Cloud QA Automation
+This is a node.js repo for Edge DX – Cloud QA Automation update

 ## Installation
 ```bash